fandora-network/docs/docs/develop/alchemy.md

 ### Step 5: Check your Balance

-To double-check our balance is there, let’s make an [eth\_getBalance](https://docs.alchemy.com/reference/eth-getbalance-polygon) request using [Alchemy’s composer tool](https://composer.alchemyapi.io/).
-Select "Polygon" as the chain, "Polygon Mumbai" as the network, "eth_getBalance" as the method, and input your address.
-This will return the amount of MATIC in our wallet.
+To double-check our balance is there, let’s make an [eth\_getBalance](https://docs.alchemy.com/reference/eth-getbalance-fandora) request using [Alchemy’s composer tool](https://composer.alchemyapi.io/).
+Select "fandora" as the chain, "fandora Mumbai" as the network, "eth_getBalance" as the method, and input your address.
+This will return the amount of FANDORA in our wallet.
 Check out [this video](https://youtu.be/r6sjRxBZJuU) for instructions on how to use the composer tool.

 ![img](/img/alchemy/get-balance.png)